top of page

 Requirements

-Install and maintain required buffer size according to the type of waterway, tillage practice, and associated Soil Tillage Intensity Rating
+Install and maintain required buffer size according to the type of waterway, tillage practice, and associated Soil Tillage Intensity Rating.

 Producers or landowners must maintain the selected practice for a minimum of three years.